-The ‘see it before its gone’ feeling causes increased popularity and unless its managed effectively it inflicts strain on the one thing people have come to love.
+The ‘see it before its gone’ feeling causes increased popularity and unless it’s managed effectively it inflicts strain on the one thing people have come to love and is already threatened.
 The development of Antarctica holidays is a great example.
-Tourists are desperate to see one of earth’s last frontiers before it melts under the pressure of climate change.
+Tourists are desperate to see one of the earth’s last frontiers before it melts under the pressure of climate change.

 Travel to Antarctica is naturally regulated somewhat by its accessibility and the huge cost associated with the travel demands.
 However, its increased popularity has stimulated tourism growth and thus improved accessibility.
 We have seen massive cruise ships sail past the melting icecaps and passenger planes landing directly on Antarctica.
 But importantly, as we all know, tourism both impacts and causes climate change.
 Our increased presence is threatening what we have travelled so far to see.
 Cruises and flights to Antarctica are much like a hungry snake eating its own tail BUT, tourists understand the implications.

 So have tourists already accepted the negative effects of climate change?
 Has some tourism simply become a last-minute dash ‘to get there before…’?
 I think for some it has but not for all!